 - Meet monthly benchmarks including volunteer recruitment and leadership activation;

 - Liaise and coordinate strategies and actions with other members of statewide coalitions.

-The ideal candidate will be the ultimate team player, resulted and impact oriented, and dedicated to our mission.
+We’re seeking candidates who are collaborative, results-oriented, forward thinking, dedicated to our mission, and view the world through a creative political lens.
 They will resonate with our organizational culture values and be dedicated to advancing equity.
 In addition to these “must haves”, candidates should demonstrate the following:

 - Belief in the power of grassroots organizing and empowering young people to become compelling advocates;

 - An organized, collaborative, and proactive work style;